 Open source is a way of collaborating with others through an online commons of shared knowledge.
-Linking open source to the historical concept of the guild creates the open source guild business model.
-A strength of the open source guild model is that it offers a mechanism to grow a micro-business with no external investment, where the community that develops around the commons creates the capacity for a business at its core.
-Members of the guild can benefit from a larger overall market and economies of scale while remaining an independent micro-business.
+The medieval guilds enabled a group of masters recruit members to a community of practice in a specific craft industry.
+Linking open source to guilds is the starting point for the open source guild business model.
+Businesses based on the open source guild model have an intellectual commons which is managed and protected by the founder, who admits members to the guild at their discretion.
+A strength of the open source guild model is that it offers a mechanism for the founder to grow a networked micro-business with no external investment, where the community that develops around the commons creates the capacity for a business at its core.
+Members of the guild can benefit from a larger overall market and economies of scale while remaining independent micro-businesses.

 How it works

-The founder establishes the guild, chooses who can be a member of it, establishes their own micro-business to service the guild, maintains the commons and protects the proprietary intellectual property (IP).
-Sharing of the proprietary IP (which can be just a name or logo) is restricted to members of the guild to allow them to develop their businesses around the commons.
-Each guild member can operate as their own micro-business (with its own guild if they wish).
-See the information sheet for a diagram of how the open source guild works in practice.
+The founder establishes the guild, chooses who can be a member of it, establishes their own micro-business to service the guild, maintains the commons and protects the proprietary intellectual property (IP), which can be just a name or logo.
+Sharing of the proprietary IP is restricted to members of the guild to allow them to develop their businesses around the commons.
+The diagram below shows how an entrepreneur can create a membership community using the open source guild model.

 The links below offer further information:

-The open source guild has been developed through research by Justin Larner at Lancaster University, partially funded by the UK Digital Economy Programme (RCUK GrantEP/G037582/1), which supports the HighWire Centre for Doctoral Training.
+The open source guild model has been developed through research by Justin Larner at Lancaster University, partially funded by the UK Digital Economy Programme (RCUK GrantEP/G037582/1), which supported the HighWire Centre for Doctoral Training.